schappim/mBot-Gitbook/section-4-chapter-20-the-distanceproximity-sensor.md

 Next, let's load the program we saved in the previous chapter, named "forever loop alternating the LEDs with variable", and make some changes to it.
 To load a previously saved program we go to: File &gt; Load program and pick it in the "choose file to open" window.
 We might get a "Replace contents of current program?" question.
 If we are sure we have saved the program that is now on the canvas, or if we just don't need what's on the canvas, we can just proceed by clicking "OK".

-Now, let's alter the program, by discarting blocks and inserting new ones, until we have it the way it is shown in the image, below.
-In order to discart a block, we just drag and drop it outside the programming canvas.
+Now, let's alter the program, by discarding blocks and inserting new ones, until we have it the way it is shown in the image, below.
+In order to discard a block, we just drag and drop it outside the programming canvas.

 ![](/assets/Img.4.21.4.jpg)